ejp-rd-vp/resource-metadata-schema/template/Catalog.md

 If applicable, it should point to the IRI an established standard to which the described resource conforms
 > **Recommendation** Specifying a value for this field is `recommended`

-## VPConnection
+## Type
-This property tells the EJP RD Virtual Platform whether content of this resource is discoverable or whether the resource is discoverable.
-The 2 option here are:
+Defines the type of this resource which for the EJP RD Virtual Platform can be one of the following:

-- http://purl.org/ejp-rd/vocabulary/VPDiscoverable: indicates that you are requesting to be indexed by the platform
+- http://purl.org/ejp-rd/vocabulary/VPBeacon2_individuals:  the annotated resource (always a DataService) provides the Beacon2 /individuals interface
-- http://purl.org/ejp-rd/vocabulary/VPContentDiscovery: indicates that you have implemented the /individuals interface for Beacon2
+- http://purl.org/ejp-rd/vocabulary/VPBeacon2_catalog: the annotated resource (always a DataService) provides the Beacon2 /catalog interface
-> **Warning** This field is `required`
+> **Warning** This field is `required`> **Warning** This field is `required`

 ## AccessRight
 Information about who can access the resource or an indication of its security status.
 This should